riyagoyal2134/LightsOut/README.md

 * [Setup](#setup)

 ## General info
-The purpose of this project is to estimate the probability of winning the game Lights Out on a random graph for n vertices and m edges.
+The purpose of this project is to estimate the probability of winning the game Lights Out on a random graph for n vertices and e edges.
 The project generates a random graph using the algorithm presented by Nicholas C. Wormald in the paper *Generating Random Unlabelled Graphs*.

 ## Technologies
 Project is created with the programming language Java.